Hands-On Activities, Demonstrations and More Interactive Fun at the 2023 Columbus Arts Festival

-COLUMBUS, Ohio — With more than 200 exhibiting artists at the Columbus Arts Festival, presented by the American Electric Power Foundation and produced by the Greater Columbus Arts Council (Arts Council), there is certainly plenty to see June 10-12 on the riverfront, but there is also plenty to do.
+COLUMBUS, Ohio — With more than 225 exhibiting artists at the Columbus Arts Festival, presented by the American Electric Power Foundation and produced by the Greater Columbus Arts Council (GCAC), there is certainly plenty to see June 9-11 on the riverfront, but there is also plenty to do.
 The Festival offers interactive opportunities for people of all ages and skill-sets to create, observe, explore and learn.

 Big Local Arts Village

 Each year at the Columbus Arts Festival, creatives from all over the city come together to build a place for people to experience and purchase local art.
-The Big Local Arts Village, sponsored by CoverMyMeds, sits at the Festival’s Franklinton entrance on West Rich Street near 400 West Rich.
-More than 60 artists from central Ohio will sell their work, while select artists will demonstrate everything from woodturning to Japanese calligraphy, blacksmithing, wire sculpture, leather crafting and more.
+The Big Local Arts Village sits at the Festival’s Franklinton entrance on West Rich Street.
+More than 60 artists from central Ohio will sell their work, while select artists will demonstrate everything from woodturning to Japanese calligraphy, clay-throwing to blacksmithing, wire sculpture to leather crafting and more.

-Nearby, the Big Local Music Stage has an incredible lineup of Columbus-based musicians.
-And for those who appreciate the brewing arts, the Rhinegeist Beer Garden features a wide variety of beers – perfect for pairing with lunch or dinner from a local food truck.
+Nearby, the Big Local Arts Stage has an incredible lineup of Columbus-based musicians.
+And for those who appreciate the brewing arts, the Rhinegeist Beer Garden features a wide variety of beers and fun group games – perfect for pairing with lunch or dinner from a local food truck.
+Be sure to taste Sketch, the hoppy wheat ale brewed by Rhinegeist especially for the Arts Festival.

-Offered in partnership with Columbus Public Health and the Columbus Division of Fire, eligible Festival-goers can get their Covid vaccine at the booth located on Town Street near the Hands-On Activities Village.
+The Family Safety & Care Station, courtesy of Nationwide Children’s Hospital, offers a private air-conditioned space for diaper changing, nursing and relaxing.
+Offered in partnership with Columbus Public Health and the Columbus Division of Fire, eligible Festival-goers can get their COVID vaccines and boosters at the booth near the Hands-On Activities Village.

 To volunteer at the Columbus Arts Festival, please go to columbusartsfestival.org/engage/volunteer/.